Kunal-Nigewan/hotel-booking-demand-analysis/README.md

 customer behavior, booking trends, and cancellation patterns in the hospitality industry.

-Through exploratory data analysis(EDA) and visualization techniques, we explore factors such as hotel type, market segment, and lead time that influence bookings.
+Through exploratory data analysis(EDA), data cleaning and visualization using Power BI, we explore factors such as hotel type, market segment, and lead time that influence bookings.

 Additionally, machine learning models are applied to